 4 Tips To Make You Smarter About Your Parent’s Medicare

-Anne's guest post comes to us from Daughterhood.org, a blog she founded to support and build confidence in women who are managing their parents’ care.
+This guest post comes to us from Anne Tumlinson, author of Daughterhood.org, a blog she founded to support and build confidence in women who are managing their parents’ care.

 “My dad doesn’t have Medicare!” a friend said to me on the phone a few months ago.
 “What?”
 I responded.
 Pretty much everyone over age 65 has some form of Medicare and my friend’s dad is at least 90 years old, so this seemed unlikely.

 “Dad has something called ‘Blue Cross advantage,” he said.
 “Ah ha,” I thought.
 My friend’s father had “Medicare Advantage,” a plan offered by private insurers that seniors can choose in place of traditional Medicare.